acrokeMIT/acrokeMIT/content/publication/a-scalable-membrane-pervaporation-approach-for-continuous-flow-olefin-metathesis/index.md

   - Sudip Majumdar
   - Hannah Murnen
   - Timothy F. Jamison
-  - and Matthew M. Bio
+  - Matthew M. Bio
-publication: Organic Process Research & Development
+publication: _Organic Process Research & Development_
 url_pdf: https://pubs.acs.org/doi/10.1021/acs.oprd.0c00061
 abstract: The translation of olefin metathesis reactions from the laboratory to process scale has been challenging with traditional batch techniques.
 In this